How to separate email threads in Gmail

 Google refreshed the look of Gmail with their Material 3 design for a clean, updated look and feel.

-The new Gmail sidebar is yours to customize.
-Add apps to the left sidebar for easy access, or reduce clutter by removing apps you don’t use.
+You also have plenty of options for customizing what appears in your Gmail sidebar.
+You can add apps to the left sidebar for easy access, or reduce clutter by removing apps you don’t use.

 To choose which apps appear in the Gmail left sidebar: